 Faceted search navigation proves conversion by allowing customers to search, refine, and find what they want more efficiently.
 Many websites use simple filters, and they do a decent job of letting users search for items and excluding those that do not match the given criteria.

 However, faceted navigation takes it one step further.
 It allows users to select multiple characteristics at once, providing maximum flexibility in information retrieval.
-Ultimately, this means not only more choice for the consumer but also allows them to zero in quickly.
+Ultimately, this means more choice for the consumer and enabling them to zero in quickly.

 To help me illustrate how faceted search can improve navigation, I’ll use as an example an eCommerce store that sells cell phones.
 With a simple filter system, when searching for multiple conditionals like brand, OS, price, or specific features, the search results might lack organization, leading to confusion and shopping cart abandonment.
 With a faceted search, the customer can easily filter information to hone in or compare models.

 Here are eight best practices and powerful concepts that will help you design your interface.

 1. Make sure options relate to the product

 For instance, using the cell phone dealer example, including options like brand, price, OS, screen size, and other relevant choices are crucial.
 The more specific search criteria available to your customer, the easier it will be to find the exact item they want.